yyd106/Crust-Grant-Milestone-Delivery/README.md

    4. Fill out the template with the details of your milestone including a **link to the pull request** of your application.
    5. Once you're done, create a pull request.
 2. **Milestone Review:**
    1. Crust dev team will issue comments and request changes on the pull request.
-Their feedback needs to be resolved before your milestone is accepted.
+The feedback needs to be resolved before your milestone is accepted.
    2. Crust dev team will merge your pull request to accept the delivery.
 3. **Milestone Payment:**
    1. Payment is made to the CRU ERC20 address specified in the initial application.
 The exchange rate for CRU depends on the time of payment.